rhine3/audiomoth-guide/guide.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3667065.svg)](https://doi.org/10.5281/zenodo.3667065)

+The features and behaviors of AudioMoths vary by firmware and software version.
+The version of the guide below describes early versions of the firmware (<=1.4.4) and configuration software.
+For information on more recent firmware and software, see the [master branch](https://github.com/rhine3/audiomoth-guide/).
+The guide below is no longer updated but is maintained for future reference.

 # AudioMoth: a practical guide to the open-source ARU

 This guide is intended to be comprehensive for both first-time AudioMoth users and those interested in scaling up their AudioMoth deployment.